 Parallel and Perpendicular Lines: A Real-Life Example (From Forensics and Archaeology)

-• Parallel and perpendicular lines are widely utilized in the real world.
-Examples include computer graphics, architecture, archaeology, forensics, and more.
+• Parallel and perpendicular lines are widely utilized in fields such as computer graphics, architecture, archaeology, forensics, and more.

 Contents